 - Skill Practice [learn, improve, fun, familiarity]: some lecture material and a demonstration of how to perform a skill is presented by an experiment (e.g. a technique for making interesting conversation with people you’ve just met, or a technique to make a certain type of jewelry out of material) and then people are given any material they need and are broken into pairs or groups of three and practice the skill while helping each other.
 The expert usually walks around the room to answer questions.
 [I’ve seen it done and thought it worked well, though sometimes a large amount of practice is required to make real progress at a new skill.
 It might be more interesting if the small groups keep rotating partners to get to know more people, or if multiple exercises are practices that get at one skill in different ways.]

-- Socializing with Rules [fun, familiarity, bonding, excitement]: like a cocktail party but there are special rules everyone has to follow, which people are told about before they arrive (do not spring new social rules on people unexpectedly).
-The special rules you use could be “no small talk is permitted” or “five people in the group have been told to lie about everything they say, you have to try to figure out who they are” or “you are not allowed to talk about what you do for a living” or “everyone short wears these special shoes to make them unusually tall whereas tall people must go shoeless” or “you can’t talk to anyone you already know” or “be as vulnerable as you can in your conversations” or “wear something you would NEVER wear normally”.
+- Socializing with Rules [fun, familiarity, bonding, excitement]: a cocktail party, mixer or dinner but there are special rules everyone has to follow, which people are told about before they arrive.
+Do not spring new social rules on people unexpectedly.
+The special rules you use could be “no small talk is permitted” or “three people in the group have been told to lie about everything they say and you have to try to figure out who they are” or “you are not allowed to talk about what you do for a living” or “everyone short wears these special shoes to make them unusually tall whereas tall people must go shoeless” or “you can’t talk to anyone you already know” or “be as vulnerable as possible in every conversations” or “wear something you would never wear normally”.
 [In my experience this overall format can be fun and add a really interesting twist to social interaction.
 I find it remarkable the extent to which people will follow and enjoy new social rules (and even enforce that others follow them), as long as they are told about the rules in advance.
 Here’s a fun but extreme example where guests had special shoes to make them all identical heights.]

-- Non-competitive Group Activity [fun, familiarity, bonding, excitement]: the whole group does a non-competitive activity together, like a group hike, easy outdoor rock climbing, camping, geocaching, karaoke, or whitewater rafting.
+- Non-competitive Group Activity [fun, familiarity, bonding, excitement]: the whole group does a non-competitive activity together, like a group hike, easy outdoor rock climbing, camping, geocaching, karaoke, cooking mexican food, or whitewater rafting.
 [In my experience this is pretty good for getting people to feel more comfortable around each other, though it tends to splinter into smaller cliques over time.
 It may work especially well when the group activity automatically involves communicating with many other members of the group, or where the group has challenges that they overcome together.]

 - Panel [learn, actions, excitement]: have a bunch of experts sit together in front of an audience, and have a moderator interview them while people watch.
 A variant on this is the “Colloquy” format, where the moderator chooses questioners from the audience to have public dialogue or discussion with the panel, but limits how long each such public discussion goes.
 [While certain excellent moderators can make this work well, I think on average it is not very successful.
 Having people tweet questions in that the moderator can see usually works better than having people ask them at a mic in my opinion, since in the former case the moderator can choose the most generally interesting questions and can make the wording more succinct and clear.
 This also prevents audience members from hijacking the Q&A time to tell everyone about their opinion in the guise of asking a question.]